 In summer, Courmayeur is the ideal place to find your balance in a fabulous alpine environment with an amazing immaculate nature.

 The Aosta Valley Torrette is like Prosecco in Veneto: it's 100% indigenous wine, which everyone knows and which is characterised by its strong connection with a territory that gives its unique and special organoleptic qualities.

-The Petit Arvine native of the town of Chamoson in the Swiss Valais, it was introduced to Valle d’Aosta in the 1970s by the Institut Agricole of Valle d’Aosta.
+The Petite Arvine native in the Swiss Valais, it was introduced to Valle d’Aosta in the 1970s by the Institut Agricole of Valle d’Aosta.